Pallette03/Bachelor_Thesis/README.md

 pip install -r requirements.txt
 ```

+Currently, there are 100 Clutter objects in the google_scanned_objects folder.
+In case more are needed, they can be downloaded from https://app.gazebosim.org/GoogleResearch/fuel/collections/Scanned%20Objects%20by%20Google%20Research

 ## Model Training

 To train a model execute the KeypointDetector.py script.
 The appropriate CUDA drivers need to be installed separately.